lzl124631x/algorithm/graph/minimum-spanning-tree/kruskal.md

 # Kruskal

 Kruskal's Algorithm is a minimum-spanning-tree algorithm which finds a minimal spanning tree for a connected weighted graph.
-A minimum-spanning-tree is a tree (without cycles) connecting all the vertices and with the smallest cost.

 It's a **greedy** algorithm.